open-telemetry/opentelemetry-specification/specification/performance-benchmark.md

-With given number of span throughput specified by user, or 10,000 spans per second as default if user does not input the number, measure and report the CPU usage for SDK with both simple and batching span processors together with OTLP exporter.
+With given number of span throughput specified by user, or 10,000 spans per second as default if user does not input the number, measure and report the CPU usage for SDK with both default configured simple and batching span processors together with OTLP exporter.
 The benchmark should create an out-of-process OTLP receiver which listens on the exporting target or adopts existing OTLP exporter which runs out-of-process, responds with success status immediately and drops the data.
 The collector should not add significant CPU overhead to the measurement.
 Because the benchmark does not include user processing logic, the total CPU consumption of benchmark program could be considered as approximation of SDK's CPU consumption.

 The total running time for one test iteration is suggested to be at least 15 seconds.
 The average and peak CPU usage should be reported.